 Social Isolation can be difficult.
 Meeting with one or two others can have an enormous effect on your walk with Jesus:

-- FaceTime, Text or call other church members or with your Hub Group, read the Scripture and pray together.
+- FaceTime, Text or call other church members or read the Scripture and pray together.

 - Check on your neighbours to see if they need any help or care.
 Take church out of the building and bring it to life for others!